Founder & Lead Editor

 Key special technologies to remember are that FF BLAST™ PLUS ECO foam, the REARFOOT PureGEL™, the 4D Guidance System™, and the HYBRID ASICSGRIP™ outsole.
 These are the pillars upon which the Kayano 31 experience is built.

-However, circling back to those common durability issues, it’s important to acknowledge them.
-While the shoe feels premium and many will get excellent mileage, there are enough user reports of early outsole peeling or glue problems to raise an eyebrow.
+On common durability issues, it’s important to acknowledge what shows up in user reports.
+While the shoe feels premium and many runners will get solid mileage, there are enough mentions of early outsole peeling or glue problems to raise an eyebrow.
 One user even mentioned ASICS denying a warranty claim for "irregular wear patterns" from treadmill use, suggesting the outsole rubber might not love treadmills as much as asphalt.
-Food for thought if you're a treadmill warrior.

 Comfort and Fit

-The sizing advice seems to be pretty consistent: the Kayano 31 generally fits true to size for most people.
-So, starting with your usual running shoe size is a good bet.
-However, and this is a common refrain with many shoe models, some reviewers and users have suggested that if you like a bit more wiggle room for your toes, or if you’re accustomed to older ASICS models that perhaps felt a bit roomier, you might consider going up half a size.
-It’s always that personal preference, isn’t it?
-Like how some like their tea strong and others weak.
+The sizing advice is fairly consistent: the Kayano 31 generally fits true to size for most people.
+Starting with your usual running shoe size is a good bet.
+If you like extra toe room—or you’re used to older ASICS models that felt roomier—some reviewers suggest going up half a size.

 One of the Kayano line's traditional strengths, and it continues with the 31, is its width profile.
 ASICS deserves a pat on the back for offering this shoe in multiple widths.
 For men, you can typically find it in narrow (2A), standard (D), wide (2E), and extra-wide (4E).
 For women, it's usually available in narrow (2A), standard (B), and wide (D).
 This inclusivity is a massive plus, as it means a much broader range of foot shapes can find a comfortable haven.
 The forefoot, in the standard width, is described as fairly spacious, allowing for natural toe splay, which is crucial for comfort and stability over longer distances.
 Measurements have backed this up, indicating a wider upper and a decent amount of toe box width and height.
 As one happy customer put it, "Users needing extra-wide widths found the 4E option to be a good fit", which is exactly what you want to hear.